 Narrabri Gas Project

-Santos proposes to develop its coal seam gas reserves in the Narrabri area in north west New South Wales to provide a much needed source of natural gas for the State.
+Santos proposes to develop its natural gas reserves in the Narrabri area in north west New South Wales to provide a much needed source of natural gas for the State.

 Natural gas from coal seams now accounts for around 90 per cent of Queensland’s gas supply and 30 per cent of the east coast gas demand.